xenkuo/comNG/README.md

 npm install
 ```

-You may need install node native compile tools, if there's problem, `Google` or create issue.
+You may need to install node native compile tools, if there's problem, `Google` or create issue.

 ### Develop and Build